beegee-tokyo/WisBlock-API/AT-Commands.md

 ```
 AT+DEVADDR?

-+DEVADDR:"Get or set the device address"
+AT+DEVADDR: Get or set the device address
 OK

 AT+DEVADDR=?

-+DEVADDR:26021FB0
+AT+DEVADDR:26021FB0

 OK